jacklowrie/piazza-bot/README.md

 ## Contributing
 Still thinking about the ideal workflow, however I'd like to keep PM on GitHub for now.
-If you'd like to contribute (first of all, _thank you_), please first discuss the change you wish to make via issue, or any other method with the owners of this repository before making a change or opening a pull request.
+If you'd like to contribute, first of all, _thank you_!
+Please first discuss the change you wish to make with the owners of this repository via issue, before making a change or opening a pull request.